 |Easy||An attacker needs to have basic knowledge and use standard operating system tools or other tools downloaded from the internet.|

 |Moderate||An attacker has to have some specific knowledge and use a combination of operating system tools and tools easily available on the internet.|

 |Challenging||An attacker has to have specific knowledge and put a lot of effort into exploiting the issue, for instance by gaining physical access to network infrastructure or resources, using a combination of different attacks, etc.|

 The next step is calculating risk.
 Find where the results from the Issue Impact and Issue Exploitability charts intersect to determine the risk value for each issue.

 Based on the results of this risk calculation, you can prioritize all issues from low-priority vulnerabilities to high-priority.
 Then you can focus your remediation activities on the most important issues.

 When it comes to ensuring the security of your business’s website, it’s best to use well-known web application testing methodologies and standards.
 The guidelines and resources covered in this article provide a comprehensive knowledge base that you should use to your advantage.

-For the best results, choose and start using the appropriate web application security testing methodology at the earliest stages of the development process.
-Need a team of experienced quality assurance specialists to help you test the security of your web application?
-Send us your request for a proposal and we’ll get back to you.
+For the best results, choose and start using appropriate security testing techniques for web application or platform at the earliest stages of the development process.
+Need a team of experienced quality assurance specialists for penetration testing consulting and web application testing?
+Send us your request for proposal and we’ll get back to you.
 And if you want to learn more about typical web application security issues and solutions, check our latest tutorial here.